Independent advice: An oxymoron?

 - Stay in communication: Be sure you provide interview feedback in a timely manner and communicate the next steps.
 Keeping a candidate in the dark will not elicit goodwill.

 - Hold their hand: Spending time answering questions and dealing with concerns.
 Don’t avoid difficult conversations.
 This “high touch” interaction will enable a candidate to trust you.
-Trust is crucial to outcome.
+Trust is crucial to the outcome.

 - Qualify: It is imperative to qualify the candidate throughout the process.
 Is there a possibility of a counteroffer from the current employer (https://verticalelevation.com/?s=why+you+should+never+accept)?
 Will any red flags show up in reference or background checks?
 Ensure the candidate will accept the offer or keep negotiating until you have agreement.
 If you don’t feel the candidate is going to accept, find out why.
 Can you or the hiring manager handle the objection?
 Don’t be caught with your pants down.